adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 PYL(E)-
 :   'gate', 'entrance'
-:   THERMO-PYL-ae; apo-PYLE, exhalant pore of a sponge; MICRO-PYLE, aperture for admission of pollen tube at ovule apex; PYLE-THROMBO-PHLEB-itis, inflammation and thrombosis of the portal vein
+:   PYLON; THERMO-PYL-ae; apo-PYLE, exhalant pore of a sponge; MICRO-PYLE, aperture for admission of pollen tube at ovule apex; PYLE-THROMBO-PHLEB-itis, inflammation and thrombosis of the portal vein

 SPERM(A)-, SPERMAT-
 :   'seed', 'semen'